dot-ASH/next-laravel/README.md

 DB_USERNAME=your_username
 DB_PASSWORD=your_password
 ```

-`only for postgre database migration:-`
+_* needed only for postgreSQL database migration:-_
 ```bash
 php artisan migrate
 ```